Nail Guns and Compressors

 Framer nailer: Drives nails known as commons.
 Bigger wider nails.
 Most drive a nail 3 1/4″ long.
 Also, know as a 12d nail.
 This type of gun is what you would use to build a deck to frame a whole house.
 However, these guns need without question a much bigger compressor.
 They use a ton of air in a single shot.
 The cheapest you can buy a decent framer would be around $250 and the compressor for this gun should run you about $300.
 So for a total of $550 give or take you can start building that deck.
 But you could also rent one a lot cheaper.

 Roof nailer: Now come on.
 I don’t think I need to get this one.
 Yes only used for installing a nail in a roof shingle.
 And never ever used as some to do, for installing siding.
 Short with a wide head nail.
 The one bad thing about a roofer it’s really only good for, well nailing roof shingles.

 Some of these little kits they sell at Home Depot are not too bad.
-The Porter Cable finish or brad nailer with a little pancake compressor is not a bad deal at all and work very well.
+The Porter-Cable finish or brad nailer with a little pancake compressor is not a bad deal at all and works very well.
 But don’t think since you have a so-called compressor you can connect a Framer to it.
 It just won’t happen.
 Oh, it could happen but it won’t work.
 Trust me.

 I recently had to buy a new compressor.
 I looked at all of them, based on CFM’s, PSI, and cost.
 I ended up with a new Porter Cable and I have to say it’s heavy as can be.
 However, it’s split into two pieces which makes carrying it around a nice treat.
 And works very well.
 But then again they all work well in the beginning.

 You suggested a Senco gun if you are using it on a regular basis.
 Is there any other accessories that you use with this?
 I am thinking about using a Dewalt air compressor and wasn’t sure if this was a good fit.